mavjav-edu/pcc_2e/recommended_reading/data_science.md

 ### Anaconda

-Anaconda is a Python distribution that includes many of the most commonly used data science libaries such as Jupyter, NumPy, pandas, Matplotlib, SciPy, and many others.
+Anaconda is a Python distribution that includes many of the most commonly used data science libraries such as Jupyter, NumPy, pandas, Matplotlib, SciPy, and many others.
 It also comes with its own package manager, conda, which is used in place of pip to install packages.
 There are free and paid versions of Anaconda, as well as a smaller version called Miniconda.

 The home page for Anacaonda is at [anaconda.com](https://www.anaconda.com).